queryluke/masseffect-5e/static/data/tools/starship_system_ews.md

 __Investigation__.
 Gain additional insight when recognizing or discovering malicious code within your starship system's network.

 __History__.
 You know a variety of techniques used in cyber warfare.
-Gain additional insight when recalling information about cyber security and and the outcomes of hacking starship systems.
+Gain additional insight when recalling information about cybersecurity and the outcomes of hacking starship systems.

 __Countermeasures__.
 With 8 hours of work, you can write custom algorithms that harden your starship against sabotage attacks.
 Increase the DC of the next Sabotage action against your starship by 5.